azuredevcollege/trainingdays/day6/challenges/challenge4.md

 We have 2 images that are stored on our host.
 Image ids are same, so these are literally the same images but with different names.

 We have added a new tag-name to ubuntu:latest image.
 We tagged it with our Docker Hub id.
-This means that this image is stored "or will be stored" on Docker Hub (Remember, image names are also indicates where image is located).
+This means that this image is stored "or will be stored" on Docker Hub (Remember, image names also indicate where the image is located).
 But it isn't at the moment.
 Let's correct this and push this image to its repository.
 But before that we have to login and authenticate.
-In this way, Docker Hub knows that we're the right person who can push this image to its respository.
+This way, Docker Hub knows that we're the right person who can push this image to its respository.
 Let's login first.

 Type:
 ```shell